nw2190/Arch_Install/README.md

 ### Switch SATA operating mode from `RAID` to `AHCI` (Optional?)
-__Warning__: I am not sure if this step is completely necessary, and I definitely came close to irrevocably breaking Windows the first time I attempted it.
+__Warning__: I am not sure if this step is entirely necessary, and I definitely came close to completely breaking Windows the first time I attempted it.

 By following the instructions provided [here](https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci), I was able to safely switch the operating mode the second time around.